imkaywu/3drecon_dataset/Readme.md

-# My blog
+## 3DRecon Dataset

-This is my blog, uses [Jekyll](http://jekyllrb.com/).
-I was tired of bloated, slow Wordpress that locked up all my content.
+This is the dataset created for my Master's thesis: Development and Evaluation of 3D Reconstruction Framework for General Objects.